 Now, Roland wasn’t the first company to release such a unit, but they stood out because their unit was feature-rich, affordable and it had a good sound.
 The rest is history.

-Most of the time, when the RE-201 mentioned a lot of people think of Dub and Reggae.
+Most of the time, when the RE-201 is mentioned people think of Dub and Reggae.
 It’s almost as if those genres are synonymous with Space Echo, and for good reason.
 For others, it’s the warmth and unique characteristics the device offered and how they could be applied to other genres of music and creative mediums.

 The Space Delay Emulation

-Similar to how they’ve (IK Multimedia) approached their tape machines and Amplitube 5, they’re using convolution and physical modeling.
+Similar to how they’ve (IK Multimedia) approached their Tape Machines and Amplitube 5, they’re using convolution and physical modeling.
 This is important when searching for a good emulation.
-I say this because there are many companies who simply recreate the visual and just use EQ curves.
+I say this because there are many companies that simply recreate the visual and EQ curves.
 So what you end up with is the basic effect (Delay, reverb, etc) filtered and wrapped up in a pretty container.
 Yes, still an emulation, but the technology is available (and has been) for developers to deliver more accurate and better sound results.